Skip to Content

 Conservation Status

-Brown Kiwis are found in the South Pacific and their main predators are humans.
-Their populations have decreased significantly over time due to hunting and habitat loss.
+Brown kiwi are found only in New Zealand, and their main threats are introduced predators — not humans.
+Their populations have declined over time due to predation by stoats, dogs and other introduced mammals, together with historic habitat loss.

 There are a few organizations that are working to conserve these bird species populations, including the New Zealand Department of Conservation and Forest Lifeforce Foundation.